ustc-plus/core/README.md

 During project setup, don't forget to set the environment variables that you set on `app/.env`.

 ## Adding a support of a new network

+### Smartcontracts

+First, deploy smartcontract in `packages/hardhat` directory by following README file on there.
+Set in `packages/app/wagmi.config.ts` the deployed smartcontract addresses after each deploy, verification.

+Find the Stable coin you want to add, and set in the `packages/app/wagmi.config.ts` for `TestERC20` address.
+We use USDT instead USDC, as its supported on more chains. :)

+After setting the smartcontracts for Liquidity, deploy the USTC+ smartcontract by following `packages/ustc_plus` README instructions.
+Set in `packages/app/ustc_wagmit.config.ts` the deployed USTC+ address after deployment, verification.

 ### Frontend